Beaufort & Port Royal

 Beaufort Arsenal Museum

 (under renovation-scheduled to re-open Summer 2009) 713 Craven Street, (843)379-3331 Mon-Sat 10am-4pm, Sun.-Closed.
 Call in advance for holiday closings.
 Operated by the Historic Beaufort Foundation.
 Built in 1798 & expanded in 1852.
 As a result of the secessionist movement.
 Contains Civil War artifacts and exhibits on local history.
-Admission Free. www.historic-beaufort.org
+Admission: $7 for adults, $6 for Seniors 65+, students 11 yrs+ $7, Children under 10 y/o with paying adult free. www.historic-beaufort.org

 Beaufort National Cemetery